What is compliance?

 Control provisions have been put in place by the Group to ensure that transactions comply with local rules, laws and the Group’s Tax Code of Conduct.
 Societe Generale operates in compliance with fiscal transparency requirements and applies the Common Reporting Standard (CRS) within its entities.
 The same is true of the American Foreign Account Tax Compliance Act (FATCA), the purpose of which is to fight tax evasion schemes.
 The production of a declaration at national level and the exchanging of tax information allow Societe Generale to meet its fiscal transparency objectives.

 Group's Tax Code of Conduct

 Being particularly sensitive to protecting data of a personal nature, back in 2007 Societe Generale strengthened its protection set-up by creating a special unit in liaison with the CNIL (the French data protection authority).
 In order to implement the new European General Data Protection Regulation (GDPR) in 2018, in 2016 the Group launched a vast programme incorporating all of this regulation’s requirements, notably regarding its personal data security and usage aspects, as well as the implementation of the increased rights of people concerned.

 Societe Generale group is strengthening its set-up for recording and processing alerts.
 The new mechanism, in compliance with the obligations defined by French legislation, allows staff to report serious matters that do not comply with the rules governing the conduct of the Group’s activities.
-Open to staff, external and temporary members of staff or service providers with whom an established commercial relationship exists (subcontractors or suppliers), it is based on a secure external platform that guarantees the protection of personal data and the strict confidentiality of information.
-It is accessible in French and English via the link below.
-The multilingual version will be deployed during 2019.
+Open to staff, external and temporary members of staff or service providers with whom an established commercial relationship exists (subcontractors or suppliers), the whistleblowing tool is based on a secure external platform that guarantees the protection of personal data and the strict confidentiality of information.
+It is accessible in multilingual versions via the below link.

 A reminder of the terms and conditions can be found in the Group’s Code of Conduct.